deadlyvipers/dojo_rules/introduction.md

 Hello!
 I'm Alex and I'm an amazing developer.
 I want to improve my git skills.
 So I just bought a membership on codeschool and working hard.
-Blablabla.
+My favorite CS path is Ruby.